May 17, 2019

 This beautiful fashion doll is from the 1870s

 - Description: This antique doll is dressed in a checked silk dress, with a handkerchief in the pocket.

 - Original catalogue: “Doll 13” long, China head, forearms and lower legs.
 Long blonde hair and blue eyes.
 Dressed in drawers, blue and white woollen petticoat, long white cotton petticoat, plaid silk skirt and jacket – blue being the main colour.
-Grey boots with side buttons moulded with the china legs. c.1880
+Grey boots with side buttons moulded with china legs. c.1880

-- A typical doll of the 1870s / 1880s, manufactured in large quantities in Germany, smaller versions were popular for dolls houses.
+- A typical doll of the 1870s / 1880s, manufactured in large quantities in Germany, smaller versions were popular for doll houses.
 The outfit is probably bespoke to the doll, possibly later and made from contemporary fabric as plainer versions and examples in regional French or German costumes are common.”

 Antique “fashion” doll in a pale blue dress